next-book/dev-book/content/economy.md

 Who shall say what prospect life offers to another?
 Could a greater miracle take place than for us to look through each other’s eyes for an instant?
 We should live in all the ages of the world in an hour; ay, in all the worlds of the ages.
-History, Poetry, Mythology!⁠—I know of no reading of another’s experience so startling and informing as this would be.</p>
+History, Poetry, Mythology!—I know of no reading of another’s experience so startling and informing as this would be.</p>
 <p>The greater part of what my neighbors call good I believe in my soul to be bad, and if I repent of anything, it is very likely to be my good behavior.
 What demon possessed me that I behaved so well?
-You may say the wisest thing you can, old man⁠—you who have lived seventy years, not without honor of a kind⁠—I hear an irresistible voice which invites me away from all that.
+You may say the wisest thing you can, old man—you who have lived seventy years, not without honor of a kind—I hear an irresistible voice which invites me away from all that.
 One generation abandons the enterprises of another like stranded vessels.</p>
 <p>I think that we may safely trust a good deal more than we do.
 We may waive just so much care of ourselves as we honestly bestow elsewhere.